windrunners/HRIF/README.md

 HazeScene is a simulated haze dataset, rather than an actual haze scene.
 This dataset is a hybrid dataset, mainly derived from [RoadScene](https://github.com/hanna-xu/RoadScene) and [MSRS](https://github.com/Linfeng-Tang/MSRS).
 For the generation of the three haze levels, the [AdverseWeatherSimulation](https://github.com/RicardooYoung/AdverseWeatherSimulation) program was used.

 For any of the light, medium and heavy levels, there are 582 pairs of images within HazeScene.
+The HazeScene Dataset is a performance test dataset that is available for download from Baidu Netdisk, Alibaba Cloud Netdisk and Google Drive.
+The detailed address is as follows:

+百度网盘：

+阿里云盘：

+Google Drive: